Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Numerical Examples

-The dynamic pattern of the above transport equation is visualized in Fig. \ref{fig: sim -- transport equation -- true noised noised}, where subfigures (a), (b), and (c) are the ground truth, and noisy observations under $\sigma = 0.05$ and $\sigma = 0.1$, respectively.
-From this figure, we can see that the larger the noise, the more un-smoothed the shape of the transport equation would be, which potentially leads to more difficulties in the PDE model identification.
+The dynamic pattern of the above transport equation is visualized in Fig. \ref{fig: sim -- transport equation -- true noised noised}, where the subfigures (a), (b), and (c) show the ground truth and noisy observations under $\sigma = 0.05$ and $\sigma = 0.1$, respectively.
+The figure shows that a larger noise results in the shape of the transport equation being less smooth, potentially leading to additional difficulties in the PDE model identification.

-First of all, let us take a look at the computational complexity of the functional estimation stage.
-We select the local polynomial regression as a benchmark and visualize the number of numerical operations of the above two methods in Fig. \ref{fig: sim -- example 1 -- complexity}, where the x-axis is $\log(M)$ or $\log(N)$, and the y-axis is the logarithm of the number of numerical operations.
-In Fig. \ref{fig: sim -- example 1 -- complexity}, two scenarios are discussed: (1) $M$ is fixed as $20$; (2) $N$ is fixed as $20$.
+First, we consider the computational complexity of the functional estimation stage.
+We select the local polynomial regression as a benchmark, and visualize the number of numerical operations of the two methods in Fig. \ref{fig: sim -- example 1 -- complexity}, where the x-axis is $\log(M)$ or $\log(N)$, and the y-axis is the logarithm of the number of numerical operations.
+In Fig. \ref{fig: sim -- example 1 -- complexity}, two scenarios are discussed: (1) $M$ is fixed as $20$, and $N$ varies from $200$ to $2000$; and (2) $N$ is fixed as $20$, and $M$ varies from $200$ to $2000$.
+Fig. \ref{fig: sim -- example 1 -- complexity} shows that, as $M$ or $N$ increases, so does the number of numerical operations in the functional estimation stage.
 We find that the cubic splines method needs fewer numerical operations, compared with the local polynomial regression.
-Furthermore, if we conduct a simple linear regression of the four lines in Fig. \ref{fig: sim -- example 1 -- complexity}, we find that in (a), the slope of the cubic spline is $0.9998$, and as $N$ goes to infinity, the slope will get closer to $1$.
+Furthermore, a simple linear regression of the four lines in Fig. \ref{fig: sim -- example 1 -- complexity} shows that in (a), the slope of the cubic spline is $0.9998$, and as $N$ goes to infinity, the slope gets get closer to one.
 This validates that the computational complexity of the cubic splines-based method is of order $O(N)$ when $M$ is fixed.
-A similar story happens to (b), so we numerically verify the computational complexity of cubic spline is of order $O(MN)$.
-Similarly, for local polynomial, we can also numerically validate its computational complexity, which is $\max\{O(M^2 N), O(MN^2)\}$.
+The result in (b) is similar.
+Thus, we numerically verify that the computational complexity of the cubic spline method is of order $O(MN)$.
+Similarly, for a local polynomial, we can numerically validate its computational complexity, which is $\max\{O(M^2 N), O(MN^2)\}$.